RT-GAN: Recurrent Temporal GAN for Adding Lightweight Temporal Consistency to Frame-Based Domain Translation Approaches: Abstract

 \section{Abstract}

-While developing new unsupervised domain translation methods for endoscopy videos, it is typical to start with approaches that initially work for individual frames without temporal consistency.
-Once an individual-frame model has been finalized, additional contiguous frames are added with a modified deep learning architecture to train a new model for temporal consistency.
+Fourteen million colonoscopies are performed annually just in the U.S. However, the videos from these colonoscopies are not saved due to storage constraints (each video from a high-definition colonoscope camera can be in tens of gigabytes).
+Instead, a few relevant individual frames are saved for documentation/reporting purposes and these are the frames on which most current colonoscopy AI models are trained on.
+While developing new unsupervised domain translation methods for colonoscopy (e.g. to translate between real optical and virtual/CT colonoscopy), it is thus typical to start with approaches that initially work for individual frames without temporal consistency.
+Once an individual-frame model has been finalized, additional contiguous frames are added with a modified deep learning architecture to train a new model from scratch for temporal consistency.
 This transition to temporally-consistent deep learning models, however, requires significantly more computational and memory resources for training.
 In this paper, we present a lightweight solution with a tunable temporal parameter, RT-GAN (Recurrent Temporal GAN), for adding temporal consistency to individual frame-based approaches that reduces training requirements by a factor of 5.
 We demonstrate the effectiveness of our approach on two challenging use cases in colonoscopy: haustral fold segmentation (indicative of missed surface) and realistic colonoscopy simulator video generation.
-The datasets, accompanying code, and pretrained models will be made available at \url{https://github.com/nadeemlab/CEP}.
+We also release a first-of-its kind temporal dataset for colonoscopy for the above use cases.
+The datasets, accompanying code, and pretrained models will be made available on our Computational Endoscopy Platform GitHub (\url{https://github.com/nadeemlab/CEP}).
+The supplementary video is available at \url{https://youtu.be/UMVP-uIXwWk}. \keywords{Temporal GAN \and Colonoscopy \and Domain Translation}